Author, Journalist

 Kevin James Shay has worked or written for more than 45 newspapers, blogs, and magazines.
 Those include The Dallas Morning News, The Washington Post's Gazette, Minority Business News USA, Texas Catholic, Dallas Times Herald, and Medium.

-An avid traveler, he drove his kids through 22 states and 6,950 miles across the United States and back in 17 days.
-That trip was recognized by a world records website.
-He also walked some 5,000 miles across the United States and Europe as part of a group that set a record for the longest group walk for a cause in 1984 and 1985.
+An avid traveler, he has driven across the country several times, visiting all 50 states and more than 30 countries.
+He also walked some 5,000 miles across the United States and Europe with a project that set a record for the longest group walk for a cause in 1984 and 1985.

 After his father passed away in 2008, Shay started using his middle name, James, which was his dad's name.
 His work is under several names, including Kevin James Shay, Kevin J. Shay, Kevin Shay, and pen names.